 Cloud Billing accounts pay for Google Cloud projects and Google Maps Platform projects.
 A project and its service-level resources are always paid for by a Cloud Billing account.

 When you first set up your Cloud Billing account, you create a self-serve, automatically paid, account.
 You might be eligible to switch your account type to monthly invoiced billing if your business meets certain requirements.
-These requirements include, but aren't limited to:
+These requirements include, but aren't limited to the following:

-- Being registered as a business for a minimum of one year.
+- You must be registered as a business for a minimum of one year.

-- Invoiced billing being available in your country.
+- Invoiced billing must be available in your country.

 With monthly invoicing:

 - You accrue your Google Cloud costs for a month.

 - You'll receive your monthly invoice by email at the beginning of the following month, usually by the 5th business day of the month.

 - You can pay your invoice via check or wire transfer.

 - You can increase your project and quota limits.